 - What Does the Bible Say About No One is Perfect?

-- Are You Made Perfectly in God’s Image?
+- What Does God Say about You Are Made Perfectly in God's Image?

 13 Scripture Passages about Being Perfect